Thy call hath awakened me, and Thy grace hath raised me up and led me unto Thee [VII]

 Webster's II New Riverside University Dictionary

 "...the attempt of the evanescent to conceive the signs of the Uncreated is as the stirring of the drop before the tumult of Thy billowing oceans.
-Nay, forbid it, O my God, that I should thus venture to describe Thee, for every similitude and comparison must pertain to what is essentially created by Thee."
+Nay, forbid it, O my God, that I should thus venture to describe Thee, for every similitude and comparison must pertain to what is essentially created by Thee."'Evanescent' often appears in the Baha'i Writings in a positive way, to indicate selflessness.
+For example:

 (Baha'u'llah, Prayers and Meditations, p.
 194)